New festival of Theatre Reportage is looking for creative contributions.

 NB: All responses will be accepted into an online portfolio of responses, and potentially as part of the festival exhibition - as per my method and ethical position of Non-Selective Curation.

 3. Please come and join the conversation.
+More details to come.

 Comments